What is research impact?

 Can research impact be measured?

-Traditionally one aspect of research impact has been measured using bibliometrics.
+Traditionally, research impact has been measured using bibliometrics.
 Bibliometric measures are based on the number of author citations over a period of time.
-There are a number of online tools and databases that provide these measures.
+There are several online tools and databases that provide these measures.

 How is research impact used?